Warmag2/wloot/README.md

 #### Acknowledgements

 Initally based on Ziggy's filter as it were in 2015.
 Heavily edited with Filtration and later on by hand.
+Economic tiering for Divination Cards is taken from Neversink's filter and slightly edited to match my preferences.
+It will likely be updated by hand in the future.